Ryan Shazier: Professional career

+Pre-draft

 Coming out of Ohio State, many analysts and scouts projected him as an early-to-mid first round draft selection.
-He was ranked the third best outside linebacker and the 19th best prospect by NFLDraftScout.com.
-He was invited to the NFL Combine and was able to perform almost all the workouts and positional drills except for the 40, 20, and 10 yard dash.
-Shazier also participated at Ohio State's Pro Day and was able to finish the drills he didn't complete at the combine.
-He received numerous positive reviews for his athleticism, agility, production, flexibility, acceleration, strong hands, and lateral movement.
-Most negative reviews by analysts were based on his lack of ideal size and his under developed vision, instincts, anticipation, and awareness.
+He was ranked the third best outside linebacker (19th overall) by NFLDraftScout.com.
+He participated at the NFL Combine and performed the majority of positional and combine drills except for the 40, 20, and 10 yard dash.
+Shazier also participated at Ohio State's Pro Day and completed the combine drills he didn't perform at the NFL Combine.
+On scouting reports, scouts and analysts listed his best attributes as: athleticism, agility, production, flexibility, acceleration, strong hands, and lateral movement.
+Reports considered his flaws as his: lack of ideal size, under developed vision, instincts, anticipation, and lack of awareness.
+NFL draft analyst Mike Mayock ranked Shazier as the fourth best linebacker (18th overall) prospect in the draft.
+NFL.com media analyst Daniel Jeremiah ranked him as the fourth best linebacker (25th overall) in the draft.
+Former NFL executive Gil Brandt listed Shazier as the third best linebacker (19th overall) in the draft.

 2014

-The Pittsburgh Steelers selected Shazier in the first round with the 15th overall pick in the 2014 NFL Draft.
-He was the third linebacker taken in the draft behind Khalil Mack (5th) and Anthony Barr (9th).
+The Pittsburgh Steelers selected Shazier in the first round (15th overall) of the 2014 NFL draft.
+He was the third linebacker taken in the draft behind Khalil Mack (5th overall) and Anthony Barr (9th overall).

-On June 5, 2014, the Pittsburgh Steelers signed Shazier to a fully guaranteed four-year, $9.50 million contract with a signing bonus of $5.23 million.
+On June 5, 2014, the Steelers signed Shazier to a fully guaranteed four-year, $9.50 million contract with a signing bonus of $5.23 million.

 Shazier began the season as the starting left inside linebacker.
 He made his professional regular season debut and first career start in the Steelers' home opener against the Cleveland Browns.
 In his first career game, he made six total tackles (five solo) and a pass deflection.
 The following week against the Baltimore Ravens, he had 15 total tackles, with 11 of them being solo, in a 6–20 loss.
 Shazier missed weeks 4–7 of his rookie season with a knee injury.
 He returned for his first game back from his injury on October 26, 2014, against the Indianapolis Colts.
 He finished the game with four tackles (two solo tackles).
 After playing two games, Shazier then injured his ankle and missed another four games.
 After returning, Shazier made six combined tackles in a 27–17 victory over the Cincinnati Bengals on December 24.
 Following an 11–5 season the Steelers made the playoffs.
 In his first career playoff game, Shazier made 3 solo tackles and one assist in a 17–30 wild-card loss to the Baltimore Ravens.
 In his first season, he finished with a total of 36 tackles, 24 solo tackles, and a pass deflection in five starts and eight games.